 - R1.1.
-Plan roadways to operate at a level of service LOS "D"1 or better (see Appendix A).
-Monitor rezonings, special use permits, and public facility reviews, in order to project when arterials, collectors, and intersections will reach LOS "D." Operation of County roadways at LOS "D" or better will be considered operation at targeted LOS.
+Plan roadways to operate at a level of service LOS "D" or better (see Appendix A).
+Monitor rezonings, special use permits, and public facility reviews, in order to project when arterials, collectors, and intersections will reach LOS "D." Operation of County roadways at LOS "D" or better, will be considered operation at targeted LOS.
 These standards represent desired level of service on a Countywide basis.
-Transportation management measures, public transit, the timing of intersection signals, and other measures-instead of building new roadways or adding lanes to existing roadways-shall be considered and used, with the appropriate measure, given the roadway location and adjacent existing and planned uses. - R1.2.
+Transportation management measures, public transit, the timing of intersection signals, and other measures instead of building new roadways or adding lanes to existing roadways shall be considered and used, with the appropriate measure, given the roadway location and adjacent existing and planned uses. - R1.2.
 During the rezoning and special use permit processes, require the applicant to set forth techniques to maintain LOS "D" for those intersections and roadway sections that would otherwise have their levels of service lowered below LOS "D" by the traffic impacts of the requested development.
-Background traffic shall also be considered.
+Background traffic shall also be considered. - R1.3.
+During the rezoning and special use permit processes, require that the applicant set forth techniques to maintain existing LOS for those intersections and roadway segments already operating below LOS "D" and which would be further reduced by the traffic impacts of the requested development.
+Background traffic shall also be considered. - R1.4.
+Where the traffic impacts of the requested development proposed in a rezoning or special use permit application would further lower the level of service that is already operating below LOS "D", for intersections and roadway sections serving the requested development and where the property is not located in a mass transit node, consider whether approval of the development at the lowest end of the recommended density range, denial of the application, or approval as submitted would be most consistent with the Comprehensive Plan.
+In making such a determination, background traffic shall also be considered.